Mature woman sitting calmly in a softly lit bedroom

 Vaginal atrophy

-Vaginal atrophy — also called vulvovaginal atrophy or VVA — describes the thinning, drying, and inflammation of vaginal tissues that often follows a sustained drop in estrogen.
-It's most common after menopause but can also occur during breastfeeding, after surgical menopause, or as a side effect of certain cancer treatments.
-Topical hydration and tissue-supportive ingredients can restore comfort even when hormone therapy isn't an option.
+Vaginal atrophy (also called vulvovaginal atrophy or VVA) is the term for the thinning, drying, and inflammation of vaginal tissues that often follow a sustained drop in estrogen.
+It's most common after menopause, but it also happens during breastfeeding, after surgical menopause, or as a side effect of certain cancer treatments.
+Topical hydration and tissue-supportive ingredients can restore comfort, even when hormone therapy isn't an option.

 How to recognize it